Crohn’s Disease and Long-Term Disability Insurance: A Claimant’s Guide

 Sometimes, Crohn’s disease can make you eligible for disability insurance benefits.
 During a short-lived flare, you might qualify for short-term disability benefits, which typically cover leaves of absence that are under a year.
 However, if you are facing a more prolonged issue, you might qualify for LTD (long-term disability) benefits.

 Before you apply for long-term disability insurance benefits, you should carefully review your policy.
-Its terms, conditions, and definition of disability will impact your eligibility for monthly LTD benefits.
+The terms, conditions, and definition of disability in your policy will impact your eligibility for monthly LTD benefits.

 Most policies define disability in one of two ways:

-While most LTD policies, especially employer-sponsored ones, use the more restrictive “any occupation” definition, some policies do apply the “own occupation” standard.
-(However, after two years, some “own occupation” policies transition to the “any occupation definition.)
+While most LTD policies, especially employer-sponsored ones, use the more restrictive “any occupation” definition, some policies – especially policies purchased privately – do apply the “own occupation” standard.
+(Note that some “own occupation” policies transition to the “any occupation definition after two years.)

-If you need help translating all the waiting periods, terminology, and procedures outlined in your insurance policy, contact our office, and schedule a consultation.
+If you need help translating all the waiting periods, terminology, and procedures outlined in your insurance policy, our team can help.
+Contact our office and schedule a consultation today.

 How Can I Strengthen My Long-Term Disability Insurance Claim?

-Do not accept these arguments on face value.
-Instead, consult with an experienced disability lawyer who can help you strengthen your case and fight back.
+Do not accept these arguments at face value.
+Instead, get in touch with an experienced disability lawyer who can help you strengthen your case and fight back.

-While nothing compares to personalized legal advice, here are some things you can do now to build up your Crohn’s disease-related disability insurance claim.
+While nothing compares to personalized legal advice from an experienced attorney, here are some things you can do now to build up your Crohn’s disease-related disability insurance claim.

 See Your Doctors and Follow Their Recommendations

 When you are living with a chronic condition like Crohn’s disease, it is tempting to self-treat your symptoms at home.
-After all, you probably know what your gastroenterologist will recommend and it might save you on medical bills.
+After all, you probably know from experience what a gastroenterologist will recommend, and home treatment might save you on medical bills.

 Additionally, insurance companies sometimes deny claims because people are “noncompliant” with their treatment.
-Do your best to follow your gastroenterologist’s recommendations.
-And if you cannot tolerate a recommended therapy, reach out to your doctor before you make changes to your treatment plan.
+To prevent the insurance company from making this argument, do your best to follow your gastroenterologist’s recommendations.
+If you cannot tolerate a recommended therapy, reach out to your doctor before you make changes to your treatment plan.

 Track Your Crohn’s Disease Symptoms and Flares

-While a symptom journal is not as compelling as carefully written medical records, these logs can help you, your doctors, and your disability insurance lawyer understand your day-to-day limitations.
+While a symptom journal is not as compelling as carefully written medical records, a personal journal can help you, your doctors, and your disability insurance lawyer understand your day-to-day limitations.

 It is easy to report that you are doing “about the same” or “okay” when you see your doctors or fill out insurance forms.
-However, when you track your symptoms, you might realize that you have experienced a gradual worsening of your Crohn’s symptoms or that your number of “bad days” is increasing.
+However, when you track your symptoms on a day-to-day basis, you might realize that you have experienced a gradual worsening of your Crohn’s symptoms or that your number of “bad days” is increasing.

-For example, you might want to monitor your daily pain levels, bowel urgency, weight loss, loss of appetite, energy levels, and other issues caused by Crohn’s disease in a notebook, calendar, or online app.
+For example, you might want to monitor your daily pain levels, bowel urgency, weight loss, loss of appetite, energy levels, and other issues caused by Crohn’s disease.
+You can write these notes in a notebook or calendar or use a digital app.

 If you are not sure where to start with symptom tracking, check out our free Disability Insurance Claim Roadmap.
-It includes helpful worksheets and other advice that can help you prepare your LTD claim.
+This guide includes helpful worksheets and other advice that can help you prepare your LTD claim.

 Do Not Minimize Side Effects Associated With Your Medications

-Many treatments associated with Crohn’s disease have serious side effects—and the insurance adjuster must take them into account when evaluating your disability claim.
-If you are struggling with nausea, fatigue, or other issues, mention this to your doctors, disability lawyer, and the insurance company.
+Many treatments associated with Crohn’s disease have serious side effects.
+The insurance adjuster handling your claim must take these side effects into account when evaluating your disability claim.
+If you are struggling with nausea, fatigue, or other issues, communicate those issues to your doctors, disability lawyer, and the insurance company.

-It is easy to make mistakes when you’re dealing simultaneously with a chronic health condition and a long-term disability claim.
-When you work with one of our disability insurance lawyers, we handle the insurance company and the details of your claim.
+Disability insurance policies and claims are highly complex, and it is easy to make mistakes when you’re dealing simultaneously with a chronic health condition and a long-term disability claim.
+When you work with one of our disability insurance lawyers, we handle the insurance company as well as the details of your claim and your medical evidence.
 Our goal is to give you peace of mind and space to focus on your health.

-Initial consultations with our law firm are free, so there is little to no risk associated with exploring your legal options.
+Initial consultations with our law firm are free, so there is no risk associated with exploring your legal options.

 Bryant Legal Group: Chicago’s Premier Disability Insurance Firm